duyanhnguyen-daniel/BasicImageProcessing_MATLABGUIapplication/README.md

 The processed image will be displayed in the output section.

 ## License
-Industrial Machine Vision course at Falculty of Sustainable Design Engineering, University of Prince Edward Island, Canada
+This is an assignment of Industrial Machine Vision course at Falculty of Sustainable Design Engineering, University of Prince Edward Island, Canada
+Instructor: Prof. Nicholas Krouglicof
 ## Contact
 If you have any questions or feedback, please contact the developer at email address nguyenanhduy22101998@gmail.com